thpatch/thcrap/readme.md

 * Easy **DLL injection** of the main engine and plug-ins into the target process.

-* Using **JSON for all patch configuration data**, making the patches themselves open-source by design.
+* Uses **JSON for all patch configuration data**, making the patches themselves open-source by design.
 By recursively merging JSON objects, this gives us...

 * **Patch stacking** - apply any number of patches at the same time, sorted by a priority list.
 Supports wildcard-based blacklisting of files in certain patches through the run configuration.